MRX8024/motors-sync/wiki/EN.md

 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.
 #axes_steps_diff: 4
-#    The difference in the positions of the motors in microsteps between
+#    The difference in motor positions in microsteps between two axes, used
-#    the two axes, to update the magnitude of the secondary axis.
-It is
+#    to trigger a check for magnitude shift on the secondary axis in corexy
-#    used in the synchronous method, or in the process of axis alignment
-#    in the alternately method.
-The typical value is max_step_size + 1.
+#    like kinematics.
+Default value: max_step_size + 1.
 #retry_tolerance: 0
 #    The forced threshold to which a pair of stepper motors on one belt
 #    will have to lower the magnitude of the oscillations.
 It's recommended